The Impact of Connectivity on the Production and Diffusion of Knowledge: Large- n Limits of Equilibria in Erd o s-R enyi Graphs

 \end{proposition}

-Figure \ref{fig: limiting_fraction} depicts the limiting fraction of exploring agents $\kappa(\pi)$ as a function of the initial belief $\pi$.
-The function exhibits two kinks at $\underline{\pi}$ and $\bar{\pi}_\infty^{\text{local}}$, where there are equilibrium regime changes from full exploitation to the intermediate asymmetric region and then to the full exploration.
+Figure~\ref{fig: limiting_fraction} illustrates the limiting fraction of exploring agents, $\kappa(\pi)$, as a function of the initial belief $\pi$.
+The function exhibits two kinks at $\underline{\pi}$ and $\bar{\pi}_\infty^{\text{local}}$, corresponding to equilibrium regime changes from full exploitation to the intermediate asymmetric region and then to full exploration.
+Notably, the graph is convex, indicating that the equilibrium fraction of explorers grows at an increasing rate as the initial belief rises.